Compare business electricity rates

 What contributes towards the cost of business electricity?

-- Standing charge – this is what your electricity supplier charges you for their service.
+This is what your electricity supplier charges you for their service.
 It covers maintenance of the national grid, the cost of delivering electricity directly to your business and managing your account.
 This is priced in pence per day.

-Don’t just focus on the unit rate when comparing business electricity deals.
+Don’t just focus on the unit rate when comparing business electricity plans.
 Although it makes up the bulk of what you’ll pay, the standing charge can also make a big difference to your bill.

 You’ll also have to pay the Climate Change Levy (CCL), which will be added to your bill as a separate item, unless your business is exempt.
-The government introduced the levy to encourage businesses to reduce their carbon footprint and to get the UK to carbon neutral – net zero – by 2030.

 What are the different business electricity tariff options?

 Business energy suppliers offer both fixed rate and flexible tariffs for electricity.
 Unlike household energy, you can’t opt for dual fuel gas and electricity tariffs for business use.
-But you can negotiate price, so it’s worth shopping around to get a cheaper deal for your individual business.

 The most common types of business electricity tariffs are: